 - Purpose: The purpose of uniform thinning is wood production and tree growth.
 VDT is implemented to allocate areas for biodiversity, wildlife habitat, and wood production.

 - Reserve Areas: Uniform thinning reserves areas as part of the landscape or within the stand.
-VDT is incorporated typically within the stand to secure snags, understory plants, and coarse woody debris.
+VDT is typically incorporated within the stand to secure snags, understory plants, and coarse woody debris.
 It also provides areas with great shading and moderate temperature extremes.

 - Specifications: Uniform thinning removes a percentage of trees and leaves uniform spacing among leftover trees.
 It includes marketable species with a few defects.
-VDT determines thinning process based on size and number of gaps, species to be left in gaps, and size and number of skips.
+VDT determines thinning process based on the size and number of gaps, species to be left in gaps, and size and number of skips.
 It includes individual trees or less common species with high wildlife value.

 - Gaps: Gaps aren’t usually included in uniform thinning.
 VDT includes gaps to increase crown retention and tree growth in and around gaps.
 It also promotes light exposure to understory development.

 VDT has several implications for land management as follows:

 - WDT can promote tree growth with little to no damage to residual trees when applied operationally with gaps and skips.

 - VDT also keeps the damage from windstorms low.
 The mean tree height to diameter ratio can also predict the damage.